BSC-ES/autosubmit/docs/source/userguide/configure/index.rst

       - Allows to run an env script or load some modules before running this job.
     * - EXECUTABLE
       - Allows to wrap a job for be launched with a set of env variables.
-    * - QUEUE
-      - Queue to add the job to a platform.
-If not specified, uses PLATFORM default.
     * - EXTENDED_HEADER_PATH
       - Autosubmit allows users to customize the header and the tailer by pointing towards the relative path to the project folder where the header is located.